• Skip to main content

 You want to set yourself up for success – not instant failure.

-One of the key ingredients to make a better successful is pocket money.
+One of the key ingredients to make you a success is pocket money.
 Personally, I believe this one category can make or break your budget.
 Understand how pocket money (AKA slush money) works.

 Learning how to budget money is completely doable.